IcosphereIndustries/IslandCustomized/README.md

 </p>

 # IMPORTANT
 Currently IslandCustomized is very limited.
-The configuration system depends on [**Mod Menu**](https://modrinth.com/mod/modmenu/version/7.0.1).
+We recommend using  [**Mod Menu**](https://modrinth.com/mod/modmenu/version/7.0.1) for the configurating.
-You will need mod menu for configuring the mod.
-This will be changed in the future.
+Alternatively, you can do `/owo-config islandcustomized`.
+We're working on a better solution.

 [**With that being said, you can download the mod here.**](https://github.com/IcosphereIndustries/IslandCustomized/releases)